RushP7/GOL2-SDL-/README.md

 //Instructions//
 1. Use the cursor to create live cells
 2. Press Enter when ready

-//Adittional_Info//
-Macros can be modified in config.h to adjust
+3. Macros can be modified in config.h to adjust Game Speed, Window size, Number of Cells
-Game Speed
-Window size
-Number of Cells